Mariede/zenos/README.md

  * **_savedY**: for map elements when getting aggro to save last step y value.
    > Does not exists for players
  * **_hitAmount**: for map elements only when shooting: current counter for hit pause time checks.
    > Does not exists for players
+ * _isAggroed - for map elements only that can be aggroed: true when element get aggroed by a player.
+   > Does not exists for players

 ### Defaults only values